 The implication here is that we could design more effective learning experiences if we approached a subject as though we were the peers of the target audience.
 Not only does this mean we would need an empathetic perspective, but that we would actually try to understand the knowledge structures of these learners.

-Mental knowledge structures, known as schemas in cognitive psychology, are the constructs we use to organize and store knowledge in long-term memory.
+Theoretical knowledge structures, known as schematas or schemas in cognitive psychology, refer to the way we organize and store knowledge in long-term memory.
 A schema is thought to be a network of information that represents concepts, situations, events, and actions in memory.
-Schemas incorporate all of this into a single framework with a specific function, such as forming a collection of generic properties to create a category.
-Schemas are a mental shortcut to help us quickly understand, interpret and react to the world.
+Schemas incorporate all of this into a single framework, acting as a mental shortcut to help us quickly understand, interpret and react to the world.

-A simple example of a schema for the category “sports car” might include these attributes: fast, expensive, small and shiny.
-Although your schemas change as you learn and gain experience, when someone mentions “sports car,” you have a general idea of what they mean and perhaps a positive or negative memory of trying to design slide titles.
+A simple example of a schema for the category “typography” might include these concepts: designing with letters, font styles, readability, legibility.
+Although your schemas change as you learn and gain experience, when someone mentions typography, you have a general idea of what they mean and perhaps a positive or negative memory of trying to design slide titles.

 The Curse of Knowledge

-When people are learning a new skill or acquiring new information, their knowledge structures are more limited, less organized and have fewer connections than the knowledge structures of an expert.
+When people are acquiring information or a new skill, their knowledge structures are more limited, less organized and have fewer connections than those of an expert.
 The schemas of an expert, according to theory, are richer, more complex and well-connected.
 This is why experts are generally competent problem solvers.

 The downside?
-It’s often hard for an expert to remember what it’s like to be a novice—a deadly condition known as The Curse of Knowledge.
+Experts find it difficult to remember what it’s like to be a novice—a deadly condition we all know of as The Curse of Knowledge.
 When you know a lot about something, when your skills are advanced, it becomes hard to imagine not knowing it.
 That’s why experts are not always the best teachers.

 You can overcome this predicament by understanding the schemas of your learners.
 It’s a critical skill for those who design learning experiences because learners can only understand something based on what they already know.
 Learning is analogical.
 That’s why a basic rule is to help learners recall prior knowledge.